- Course name and number(s)

 - All required meetings outside of the regular course meeting times, such as film screenings, field trips, etc., should be made clear at the beginning of the semester.
 Please review Section V. Conduct of Instruction in the Faculty Handbook.

-- Description of instructor use of Blackboard along with expectations of student use
+- Description of instructor use of Canvas along with expectations of student use

 Creating Your First Syllabus

 A syllabus should be created only after one has established learning goals for a course and planned an overview of the semester (that is, one can only create an effective syllabus after the elements to be included have already been thought through).